Dadido3/D3pixelbot/Modules/pixelcanvas.io.md

 This is assuming that the fingerprint2 library was packed as module 611 with WebPack.
 And that module 1000 isn't used already.

+### Handle recaptcha and custom fingerprint

+`TODO`

+Idea (Using headless browser with custom page showing a recpatcha):

+1. Create some valid fingerprint on start
+2. Authenticate with that fingerprint
+3. If server requests token, run recaptcha in headless browser (Using the `RECAPTCHA_SITEKEY`)
+4. On success, send pixel post request with token